 As described before, the occurrence of normal morning erection or nocturnal erection is indicative of the cause of impotence being psychological.
 However, simple questioning about morning erection may not always give accurate results.

-Rigiscan is a device that can measure erection that occurs at sleep, and can determine how many times it has occurred, for how long, and how large was the diameter of the penis at erection, and thereby the circumferential rigidity (side to side rigidity).
+Rigiscan is a device that can help with the diagnosis of erectile dysfunction by measuring erection that occurs at sleep, and can determine how many times it has occurred, for how long, and how large was the diameter of the penis at erection, and thereby the circumferential rigidity (side to side rigidity).